agibalov/dotnet-experiments/README.md

 4. For every method's parameter, there should also be a description and where it comes from (body vs. URI).
 5. For every method's parameter, there should be a sample value (it's mostly useful for body parameters).
 6. For method's return value, there should also be a sample.
+7. I definitely don't want to use XML docs generation for description.
+I want to use `DescriptionAttribute`.

 ## Solution: